Kingdom of Cusco: Hurin Cusco

 Capac Yupanqui (c.
-1320) inherited a Cusco under the direct interest of his larger neighbours as it was no longer a small invader chiefdom struggling for survival but one fighting to gain power.
+1320) inherited a Cusco under the direct interest of his larger neighbours as it was no longer a small invader kingdom struggling for survival but one fighting to gain power.
 He continued the project of his uncle by invading the Cunti peoples, which he defeated in two battles, killing more than 6000 men.
-Due to his victory, the Quechua chiefdom (not to be confused with Quechua people) sent him an embassy with many gifts as a symbol of their alliance.
+Due to his victory, the Quechua polity (not to be confused with Quechua people) sent him an embassy with many gifts as a symbol of their alliance.
 They asked for his protection against the expanding Chanka peoples who threatened them with invasion in Andahuaylas.
 Because Yupanqui considered them "great warriors", he accepted the offer by sending pieces of gold and silver.
-Later, he went to conquer the chiefdom of Masca, and the western ayllus of Anta and Cuyo.
+Later, he went to conquer the Masca, and the western ayllus of Anta and Cuyo.
 In the latter, he asked for bird cages as tribute.
 These were used in rites before going out on military campaigns.

-The Ayarmaca chiefdom, already recovered from the conflicts provoked by Lloque Yupanqui and having heard the news of the conquests of Cusco, saw in the Chanka warriors a greater threat than that of its southern neighbors, for which reason they sought an alliance with Capac Yupanqui by sending him the princess Curi Hilpay to marry, from this union he had a son called Quispe Yupanqui.
+The Ayarmaca kingdom, already recovered from the conflicts provoked by Lloque Yupanqui and having heard the news of the conquests of Cusco, saw in the Chanka warriors a greater threat than that of its southern neighbors, for which reason they sought an alliance with Capac Yupanqui by sending him the princess Curi Hilpay to marry, from this union he had a son called Quispe Yupanqui.
 Cusi Chimbo was another wife of his, sister of the first Coya before Curi Hilpay, called Mama Chimbo, she is described as "Cruel and with bad behavior, friend of banquets and drunkenness".
 Whether it was jealousy or a part of Inca Roca's conspiracy, she would end up poisoning his husband through a golden cup.
-This led to a political crisis in Cusco, and the ensuing chaos was taken advantage of by the Chanka, who conquered the now-isolated Quechua chiefdom.
+This led to a political crisis in Cusco, and the ensuing chaos was taken advantage of by the Chanka, who conquered the now-isolated Quechua polity.
 Capac Yupanqui assigned Quispe Yupanqui as his successor before dying, unfortunately, he was assassinated during the quick coup d'état of the government made by Inca Roca with the support of the Hanan Cusco dynasty.